bencrabbe/numnlp/src/euclid.md

 ````

-The proof of Cauchy-Schwarz inequality is non intuititive, however we can illustrate how the cosine definition given here makes sense in the 2D case.
+The proof of Cauchy-Schwarz inequality is algebric and receives no
+straightforward interpretation (see appendix), however we can illustrate how the cosine definition given here makes sense in the 2D case.
 To do that we establish two preliminary results: the  law of cosines, that generalizes Pythagoras theorem to triangles without right angle, and a square identity.

 ````{prf:definition}
 :label: trigonometry